enbw-ag/interview/station_search/README.md

 This example amounts to **41 distinct positions**

+## Part 1
-Task: Given a different station map and initial position at `inputs/puzzle_map.txt`, predict the path of your vehicle.
+Given a different station map and initial position at `inputs/puzzle_map.txt`, predict the path of your vehicle.
 **How many distinct positions will you visit before you leave the map?**

 You should use pure Python (including the standard library) without additional dependencies.